fluorescens/ScreenParser/README.md

 # Submitting Changes:
-Submit all changes in plaintext with a file name and line numbers to project lead: james@leppek.us
+Submit all changes in plaintext with a file name and line numbers to project lead: jamesl@leppek.us